Becoming a Digital Nomad

 I had known for a couple of years that I wanted to live like a nomad and travel around for a longer period of time before settling down somewhere.
 When I was already saving money for that and planning it in my head, I found out about the Digital Nomad Movement.
 Digital nomads are people who earn their money online.
 Since they basically only need wifi to do their work, they are free to travel and live anywhere they choose.

 I quickly knew that I also wanted to become a digital nomad.
 It seemed perfect: I already had the right mindset, a digital background through my studies and work as well as the travel experience.
-The reality looked a little different though and I still haven’t found the best way to achieve this lifestyle yet.
-But I’m getting there! 😉
+The reality looked a little different though and it took much longer than planned to earn a living online.
+Read here how to make money online and work from anywhere.

 Of course, there is no “right” mindset.
 Everybody is different and has their individual mindset.
 Yet there are certain traits that many digital nomads share and that make living this lifestyle successfully more likely.